CodeZephyr91/BugHunt-Solutions/ISSUES-Day-3.md

 ##### 3. Hardcoded JWT_SECRET:
 JWT_SECRET has been hardcoded into the code instead of being stored in a dotenv file and then being loaded dynamically

+#### - chatModel.js
+##### 1.Incorrect type for users, latestMessage, and groupAdmin
+The users, latestMessage, and groupAdmin fields are incorrectly defined as type: string

+In Mongoose, references to other collections should use Schema.Types.ObjectId, not string
+##### 2.users should be an array of ObjectIds
+users is meant to store multiple users but was mistakenly typed as an array of string values